-In the last 90 days, 4 listings have come on the market, which means listings most likley are leasing quickly.
+In the last 90 days, 31 listings have been listed, which means leases most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About 50% of the office spaces in the Brooklyn Heights are subleases, so you might be able to snag a great spot on a short term.
+About 3% of the available space in the Brooklyn Heights are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,000 sqft, there are still 0 new listings below 2,000 sqft.
+Even though the median size is 4,000 sqft, there are still 0 office spaces below 2,000 sqft.
 Most properties in this area are close to 12 stories.
 Most buildings in this area were built in 1920 and are Class B.